phuc-gn/phuc-gn/README.md

 I'm a passionate machine learning engineer with a background in data science.
 I thrive on solving complex problems using cutting-edge algorithms and technologies.
 My goal is to leverage data-driven insights to drive business growth and innovation.

 ### Education
-- Master of Science in Computer Science, University of Science - VNUHCM, Expected Graduation in 2025
+- Bachelor of Science in Computer Science, University of Science - VNUHCM, Expected Graduation in 2025

 ### Skills
 - Machine Learning: Deep Learning, Natural Language Processing